econrad003/maze4c/doc/WallBuilders/basic_wallbuilders.md

 The implementation of the algorithm used to find the edge strongly influences the resulting maze.

+The algorithm is somewhat *impractical*.
+For more on that (including a more precise statement of what it means to be *practical*, see the introductory notes in *doc/basic\_wallbuilder.md*.
+For some weak evidence for this claim, see my statistics from 23 November 2025.

 ## Section 1.
 Depth-first search

 Depth-first search is a practical method for finding an edge contained in a circuit.
 It has the added advantage that the entire circuit is contained in the stack.
 If implemented iteratively, the stack can be inspected to reveal the entire circuit.